fnproject/ext-statsapi/README.md

 In addition the `data` element contains the element `failed`.
 This is included for backward compatibility.
 It is deprecated and will be removed in the future.

 * The `failed` element is an array of objects.
-Each object contains a single observation of the `fn_api_failed` counter metric at a specific time.
+Each object contains a single observation of the `fn_failed` counter metric at a specific time.
 This is a count of failed or timed out function calls since the server was started.
 If there were no failures the array may be empty.